sassman/t-rec-rs/README.md

 ### Disable idle detection & optimization

 If you are not happy with the idle detection and optimization, you can disable it with the `-n` or `--natural` parameter.
 By doing so, you would get the very natural timeline of typing and recording as you do it.
 In this case there will be no optimizations performed.

-Alternatively, you can show some idle time before optimization kicks in with the `--idle-pause` parameter.
+Alternatively, you can keep recording idle time before optimization kicks in with the `--idle-pause` parameter.
 This gives viewers time to read the text on screen before the animation jumps to the next change:
 ```sh
 t-rec --idle-pause 1s        # Show 1 second of unchanged content before optimization